Brunch & Batter

 • 📖Recipe

-Refrigerator jam is simply jam that requires no canning or preservation.
-It is ideal for those that wish to make a quick batch of jam or are scared to try their hand at canning.
-Refrigerator jam, when stored correctly, can last up to a month.
+No catch!
+Refrigerator jam, like this blueberry one, is simply jam that doesn't require canning or preservation.
+It is ideal for those who wish to make a quick batch of jam or are scared to try their hand at canning.
+Refrigerator jam, when stored correctly, can last up to a month in the fridge.

 Ingredient notes